sdsc-hpc-training-org/expanse-101/Expanse_Aggregate.md

 module purge
 module load slurm
 module load cpu
-module load gpu/0.15.4
-module load intel/19.0.5.281
-module load intel-mkl/2020.3.279
+module load intel mvapich2
 ```

 Recall that the list of modules being loaded depends on the application you are using and the compiler and libraries you may need.
 In some cases you will need to use the __module spider__ command to sort out what modules your application will need.
 And, it is possible the list will change if some of the dependent software changes.

-For AVX2 support, compile with the -xHOST option.
-Note that -xHOST alone does not enable aggressive optimization, so compilation with -O3 is also suggested.
-The -fast flag invokes -xHOST, but should be avoided since it also turns on interprocedural optimization (-ipo), which may cause problems in some instances.
+For AVX2 support, compile with the -march=core-avx2 option.
+Note that this flag alone does not enable aggressive optimization, so compilation with -O3 is also suggested.

 Intel MKL libraries are available as part of the "intel" modules on Expanse.
 Once this module is loaded, the environment variable MKL_ROOT points to the location of the mkl libraries.
 The MKL link advisor can be used to ascertain the link line (change the MKL_ROOT aspect appropriately).

 In the example below, we are working with a serial MKL example that can be found in the examples/MKL/dgemm folder of the GitHub repository.